lockys/AwesomeSearch/README.md

 The domain name has been changed to `https://awesomelists.top` from `http://awesomelists.me/` now.
 The original domain name `http://awesomelists.me/` is provided by [@aleksandar-todorovic](https://github.com/aleksandar-todorovic), thanks!

-##### Under development
-Awesome Search is under construction, more features will come out.
-Also, **bugs** and **inconveniences** may exit.
-Stay tuned, and you can [file](https://github.com/lockys/awesome-search/issues) any questions to help this project become better :smile:

 ![screenshot](http://g.recordit.co/LkyiGw1q6c.gif)

 Why
 ==
-In a nutshell, there are many awesome lists in the world :)
+In a nutshell, there are many awesome lists in the Awesome :)
 We hope to build an application to access them more quickly.
 That's why `awesome search` was born. :octocat: